andrewacashner/hearingfaithms/chapters/chapter-3.md

 its changing meaning in recent scholarship, see @Irwin:LexOrandi.

-Written examples of teaching and preaching about Christ's birth demonstrate this same devotional approach, emphasizing wonder.
+Written examples of teaching and preaching about Christ's birth demonstrate this same devotional approach in their emphasis on wonder.
-Even in the learned genre of a Latin Biblical commentary, Cornelius á Lapide stresses that Christ's birth defies understanding: "The Word was made flesh, God was made man, the Son of God was made the son of a Virgin.
+Even in the learned genre of a Latin Biblical commentary, Cornelius á Lapide stresses that Christ's birth defies understanding:
+"The Word was made flesh, God was made man, the Son of God was made the son of a Virgin.
 This \[...\] was of all God's works the greatest and best, such that it stupefied and stupefies the angels and all the saints."
 [@Lapide:Gospels19C, 50, on Mt 1:16:
 "q. d.
 Verbum caro factum est, Deus factus est homo, Filius Dei factus est Filius Virginis.
 Hoc, \[...\] fuit omnium Dei operum summum et maximum, ideoque illud stupuerunt et stupent Angeli, Sanctique omnes."]
-In a model sermon for Christmas, Fray Luis de Granada exhorts worshippers to marvel at the sight and sound of Christ at his lowly birth:
+In a model sermon for Christmas, Fray Luis de Granada draws on all his rhetorical skills to exhort worshippers to marvel at the sight and sound of Christ at his lowly birth:

 > Come and see the Son of God, not in the bosom of the Father \[Jn 1\], but in
 > the arms of the Mother; not above choirs of angels, but among filthy animals;